|

 Replace the italicized Rule-HTML-Property instance with the name of the Rule-HTML-Property instance that is to override the one referenced in the property.

-If you find it easier, type an equal sign between DISPLAY
+If you find it easier, type an equal sign between DISPLAY or INPUT and the stream-name.

 {.myProperty DISPLAY = Rule-HTML-Property instance}